aPR0T0/Eklavya-Copter-Control/README.md

 <!-- FUTURE WORK -->
 ## Future Work
 - [x] Create a control system for the drone using PID
-- [x] Stabilise the Roll, Pitch and Yaw of the Drone
+- [x] Stabilise the Roll, Pitch and Yaw of the Copter
 - [x] Get the drone to fly at any arbitrary altitude
 - [x] Have the drone fly to given co-ordinates and stabilise itself
 - [ ] To make copter fly with an arbitary orientation at a given position